sglyon/srg/content/post/MollEtAl2015.md

 <p>This paper looks at the class of equations used to represent and solve heterogenous agent models in continuous time and presents a solution approach that is efficient and tractable.</p>
 <h2 id="model">Model</h2>
 <p>A few models were presented in the paper.
-Here we'll take the simplest one: a continuous time version of the Huggett economy.</p>
+Here we’ll take the simplest one: a continuous time version of the Huggett economy.</p>
 <p>In this economy there are a continuum of individuals that are heterogeneous in their wealth and income.</p>
 <p>Individuals value streams of consumption using CRRA preferences and a constant discount factor <span class="math inline"><em>ρ</em></span>.</p>
 <p>Income is exogenous and is given in units of the consumption good.
 Wealth is accumulates via a risk free bond.
 Wealth evolves deterministically via</p>